How Organic CBD is Made: The Journey from Soil to USDA-Certified Gold

 Comprehensive Third-Party Lab Testing

-Testing is the most expensive part of the process, but it’s non-negotiable.
+Testing is the most expensive part of the process, but it’s non-negotiable as an added layer of safety verification.
 Every batch we produce is tested at an ISO-certified lab for:

 • Microbials: E. coli, yeast, and mold.